defunctzombie/node-book/README.md

 ### timestamp
 > inserts a 'timestamp' entry (seconds using Date.now()/1000.0)

-### error
+### base
-> processes the first input to a log method and sets the 'message' field to a string of the input (or if an Error instance then the error message)
+> processes the arguments to the logging functions

 ### git
 > inserts a 'git_id' field with the current active git id

 ## custom decorators

 Writing a decorator for your needs is very easy.
-A decorator is just a function that has the following signature: function(entry, a1, a2, a3, a4, a5).
+A decorator is just a function that has the following signature: function(...).

-'entry' is the object which contains the fields and other modifications from previous decorators.
+'this' is the object which contains the fields and other modifications from previous decorators.

+All other arguments to the function will be passed along.
+See lib/base.js for an example of how to consume arguments.

 a1...a5 are the arguments you passed in when calling your log method.
 Usually you will just use a1 (as a string or Error object) but node-logger is flexible and you can make whatever decorator you want.
 A simple decorator would be one that wraps util.format and allows you to format strings while keeping your logging calls concise.